nicfv/Me/docs/blog/posts/2024-12-08-owning-2-years.md

 - **Washer/Dryer**: An absolute must for me.
 I've lived in apartments with and without a washer/dryer in-unit, and it was very annoying to go down to the laundry room to discover that half the laundry machines are broken and the other half still have an hour left on the timer.
 Paying to do your laundry is also just a slap in the face.
 Why would I pay for something I don't want to do in the first place?
 - **Dishwasher**: Luckily, I've never lived in a place without one, but I already can tell you that it would get old, *fast*, if I didn't have a dishwasher.
 - **Central A/C**: California gets *HOT* in the summer.
-In the east bay, it can easily get over 100s and stay there for weeks at a time, and in the central valley, we're talking 110s.
+In the east bay, it can easily get over 100s and sit there for weeks at a time, and where I used to live in the central valley, we're talking 110s.
 I think we even had heat waves where it peaked over 120 degrees F. It also cools down much more slowly, the further you are away from the San Francisco Bay.
 - **Reserved Parking**: I own a car, which means I need a place to put it.
 Simple as that.

 ### Things I Want